The Land-Atmosphere-Ocean Interaction (LAOI) Group is directed by Prof. Xubin Zeng.

 "Think Different" and "Just Do It"

-Research Grants from NSF, NASA, DOE, NOAA, EU, and private sector.
+Research Grants from NSF, NASA, DOE, NOAA, US Army Corps of Engineers, California Department of Water Resources, EU, and private sector.
 Current grants are:

 - NASA MAP (Co-PI): Improved Understanding of the Coupled Dynamics of Terrestrial Water, Ecosystems, and Climate over the United States Using NU-WRF/Noah-MP (2017-2020)